arundevops16/jvm/heap_space.md

 ![jvm](https://github.com/arunkundrupu1990/jvm/blob/master/02%20Screenshot%20from%202018-08-14%2014-58-19.png)

-#Whenever request comes to tomact application then heap memory of my applications increasing  and reaches the maximum limit allocated to heap memory by the JVM.
+#Whenever request comes to tomcat application then heap memory of my applications increasing  and reaches the maximum limit allocated to heap memory by the JVM.
 Here the dynamic memory is storing in heap space.
 Due to this my application may runs slowly.

 ![jvm](https://github.com/arunkundrupu1990/jvm/blob/master/03%20Screenshot%20from%202018-08-14%2015-01-33.png)

-#If the heap memory is full then grabage collector will clean up the heap of unreferenced or dead objects.
+#If the heap memory is full then garbage collector will clean up the heap of unreferenced or dead objects.

 #If we used heap dump then memory allocated for heap space increased (In my case it increased upto 600MB).
 Also it cleans the heap memory used by the application.